 Drawing: Form and Movement

 To draw is to express yourself in a special visual language.
-Learn how the language enables you to render on a flat page the spaces and volumes that you observe around you.
+Learn how the language enables you to render on a at page the spaces and volumes that you observe around you.
 As we work from the live model and other subjects, we consult historical examples to see how artists have used shape, plane, and rhythm.
 Awaken yourself to the sensation of seeing a whole page develop at once.
 Discover the pleasure of making your drawing move, and express yourself in this particular visual language.

 Painting: The Essential Elements